Here are the most frequently asked questions asked by our customers.

 Another common cause of continually running toilets is worn-out flappers.
 Flappers are typically made from rubber and become brittle over time, causing the seal to fail.
 Replacing a flapper is easy, simply remove the old one and replace it with a new one.
 Flappers are usually attached via a chan, so all you have to do is unhook it and replace it.Shortening The Refill Tube

 A less common problem is a refill tube that’s too long.
 When this tube is too long for the toilet, it continues putting water into the bowl because it’s not positioned correctly in the overflow tube.
 Pull the tube out of the overflow, position it above the overflow, and trim it to the correct length.
-If you’re not handy or would rather have a professional plumber conduct these repairs, call the experts at Quahog Plumbing.
+If you’re not handy or would rather have a professional plumber conduct these repairs, call the experts at Quahog Plumbing.- Excessive household demand for water

 - Faulty or damaged fixtures